jaehojeong-knu/BC.CMA/README.md

 # Bias-corrected estimation in causal mediation analysis

-This repository provides reproducible R scripts for the manuscript **“Bias-corrected estimation in causal mediation analysis”** by *Jaeho Jeong, Jongho Im, and Young Min Kim*.
+This repository provides reproducible R project for the manuscript **“Bias-corrected estimation in causal mediation analysis”** by *Jaeho Jeong, Jongho Im, and Young Min Kim*.

 ---